TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Columns/Index.rst

          cObject

    Description
-         This is the content-object for each column.
+         This is the content object for each column.

 .. container:: table-row